vhoulbreque/ez/README.md

 # my-installations

-This repository contains command-line installations of common tools.
+This repository contains command-line installations of common and uncommon tools.
-Currently, there is only Ubuntu 16.04

 The `config.json` file should look like this: